top of page

 • “What if I don’t know what to say?”

-As a BACP-accredited therapist offering online counselling across the UK, I often work with clients who are completely new to therapy and unsure what to expect.
-These practical tips can help you feel more confident, prepared and supported throughout the counselling process.
+As a BACP accredited therapist offering online counselling across the UK and internationally, I often work with people who are completely new to therapy and unsure what to expect.

-You do not need to arrive at therapy with everything perfectly explained or fully understood.
+You do not need to arrive with a perfectly organised explanation of your emotions or experiences.

 People seek counselling for many different reasons, including: